-So if you want to crochet the Suzette stitch while eating food with a similar name, please continue below for the tutorial.
+So, if you want to crochet the Suzette stitch while eating food with a similar name, please continue below for the tutorial.

 I made a Santa Hat, and the 30 Minute Kaleidoscope Beanie and a Multipurpose Crochet Bag using this stitch.
-The stitch tutorial is fairly easy to understand and is ideal for beginners.
+Can you tell I really like it?

-I am pretty sure you can learn this stitch within 5 minutes.
-I am not exactly sure where the Suzette stitch got its name from, but it is a perfect name for this pretty elegant crochet stitch.
+Not exactly sure where the Suzette stitch got its name from, but it is a perfect name for this pretty elegant crochet stitch.

 I prefer using it for crochet bags.
 Not sure why, but it just makes the bag look so special and hard to make, even though it is super easy.

 If you want to learn more advanced crochet stitches, be sure to check out collection HERE.

 Let me quickly show you where I used this stitch already, then I will teach you how to crochet the Suzette stitch.

 My first Suzette stitch pattern is actually one of my very first patterns I ever created.
 I call it the Santa Hat.
-Anyone who has ever tried it, loved it.

 Next, I used the stitch for the Multipurpose Crochet Bag which seems to have gone viral at least for my standards.